mattwach/rpncalc/README.md

     |> v
     y = 6.0

-### Variables

-You can set and retrieve the value of variables.
-You can also dump the current set of defined variables for reference

-#### Examples:

-    now start_time=   # move the current time into 'start_time'
-    now $start_time - # Find the delta between 'start_time' and the current
-                      # time
-    set               # see what variables are currently defined

 ### Stack Clipboard

 You can also copy and paste the entire clipboard with the capitalized